Sandown Racecourse Guide

 Imperial Cup day in March, traditionally the weekend before the Cheltenham Festival is an excellent day racing before the annual 'pilgrimage' to Gloucestershire for national hunt fans.
 The ultra-competitive Imperial Cup Handicap Hurdle run over two miles has an added £££ bonus incentive for the winner (Martin Pipe's Blowing Wind a past example) if they decide to take in and win a race at the festival the following week.

-Run on the same day as the Imperial Cup is the Paddy Power Novices Handicap Chase, this is a race that used to feature at the Cheltenham Festival, however, in 2021 it was dropped and replaced by a new mares chase and was moved to Sandown to be run a week prior to the festival.
+Run on the same day as the Imperial Cup is the Paddy Power Novices Handicap Chase, this is a race that used to feature at the Cheltenham Festival, however, in 2021 it was dropped and replaced by a new mares chase and was moved to Sandown to be run a week before the festival.

-In total there are 10 graded races over jumps.
+In total, there are 10 graded races over jumps.

 On the flat, the Coral Eclipse run in July is the highlight.
 Derby winners from the previous month often attempt the Derby/Eclipse double.
 Recent Derby winners who achieved the double were Sea The Stars in 2009 and Golden Horn in 2015.
-This race is quite often the first opportunity in the flat season where the best of the current crop of 3 year old's tackle their elders and top middle-distance horses.
+This race is quite often the first opportunity in the flat season where the best of the current crop of 3-year-olds tackle their elders and top middle-distance horses.

 In April the course hosts the 'Classic Trial Day' which can give you a lot of pointers to races coming up later in the season, this day features the Esher Cup, Gordon Richard Stakes, Sandown Mile and the Classic Trial.